atlefren/ToPHR/README.md

 For now I have a custom Leaflet-layer that determines what tiles to load, and a pyhton-script to compute and generate what tiles to generate in order to focus on a given area.

+In addition I've ported the tile calculation code to JavaScript, see static/js/src/BoundsGenerator.js

 Usage
 -----